syncfusion-content/wpf-docs/wpf/PivotGrid/Disable-Grouping-by-Specific-Fields.md

 ---
 layout: post
-title: Prevent Grouping of Specific PivotItem
+title: Prevent Grouping of Specific Pivot Item
-description: Prevent grouping of specific PivotItem in pivot grid
+description: Prevent grouping of specific pivot item in pivot grid
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Prevent Grouping of Specific PivotItem
+# Prevent Grouping of Specific Pivot Item

 PivotGrid control allows to prevent the drag and drop of certain PivotItems either in PivotSchemaDesigner or Grouping Bar.